twizzlebizzle/MaverickBBQ/README.md

 UPDATED:
-Forked the original to allow the original to just output 2 temperatures only into the terminal (or import and pass them into another program)
+Forked the original to allow the original to just output 2 temperatures only into the terminal (or import and pass them into another program)  I also didn't require any of the SQL/logging/etc